-In terms of Colorado’s wild prickly pear, Seebeck indicates that “the really succulent, fruited species are found in the southern and eastern regions of the Rockies.”
+In terms of Colorado’s wild prickly pears, Seebeck indicates that “the really succulent, fruited species are found in the southern and eastern regions of the Rockies.”

 As April is not the time of year locally for fruits, I went for the pads instead.
-Known as “nopales” in Spanish, the mucilaginous cactus pads are popular south of the border and in the southern U.S., either sold fresh with spines/glochids removed, or pickled in spicy vinegar.
-Much as I love Mexico and its cuisine, I spent years staring at this curious vegetable but only tried it recently when my local market put some big jars on sale for $2.10.
+Known as “nopales” in Spanish, the mucilaginous cactus pads are popular south of the border and in the southern U.S., sold fresh with spines/glochids removed, or pickled in spicy vinegar.
+Much as I love Mexico and its cuisine, I spent years staring at this curious vegetable but only tried it recently when my local market put some big jars on sale.

 I’ll say this: “mucilaginous” is an understatement.
 With each sliced nopal I forked, a long trail of clear slime came with it, from the jar all the way to the cutting board.
 They tasted like the Serrano peppers of the pickling mix.
 I ate most chopped and fried with eggs in breakfast burritos—good training, I think, for my first culinary experiment with wild prickly pear pads.

 Cattail Bob says to burn off the big spines, so I tried this first.
-It smelled like burning hair and by the time I got to the end of the first tiny cactus pad, the lighter was red hot and burnt my fingers.
-Perhaps stirring them in some hot coals might have been a better approach?
+It smelled like burning hair and by the time I got to the end of the first tiny cactus pad, my lighter was red hot and burnt my fingers.
+Perhaps stirring them in some hot coals might have been a better approach.

 Next I donned gloves and sliced off the outer layer, digging into the indented glochid-bearing areoles with my knife while trying to hold onto the increasingly slippery cactus pad with my “cactusicle” stick.
 Somehow I still managed to get glochids stuck in my fingers anyway.

 No matter.
 After the work was done, I was proud of my sticky cactusicle and looking very much forward to eating it.
 Thayer says you can eat them raw but I decided to slice my nopales lengthwise to get two tiny “steaks” per pad.
-I sauteed them in oil until they were lightly browned and served with salt and Cholula hot sauce on top, alongside eggs with oyster mushrooms/musk mustard and dock potato pancakes.
+I sautéed them in oil until they were lightly browned and served them with salt and hot sauce, alongside eggs with wild greens potato pancakes.

 It was a lot of work for the tiny treats, but I’ll do it again—especially if I come across a finer Opuntia specimen.
 I suppose next time I visit a California nudist colony I’ll have to bring gloves.